eternagame/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Thank you for submitting a pull request!
 We appreciate your time and effort.
-    Please make sure you have read our contributing guidelines before posting an PR https://github.com/eternagame/.github/blob/master/CONTRIBUTING.md -->
+    Please make sure you have read our contributing guidelines before posting a PR https://github.com/eternagame/.github/blob/master/CONTRIBUTING.md -->